Green Banks for Economic Recovery and Climate Mitigation

 Leadership at the State Level

 Recognizing the exigency of a clean and resilient post-COVID recovery, some countries are already proposing concrete plans.
 The South Korean Democratic Party has pledged net zero emissions by 2050, carbon taxes, an end to coal financing at home and abroad, and sufficient support for workers transitioning to green jobs.
 Its final plan is likely to include a national green bank that can implement the stated goal of large-scale renewable energy investment.

-The United States already has three state-level green banks: in Connecticut, New York, and Rhode Island.
+The United States already has several state-level green banks, including in Connecticut, New York, Rhode Island, and elsewhere.
 Last July, a National Climate Bank bill was introduced in the Senate, proposing to capitalize a federal green bank with $35 billion over five years.
 From our current vantage point, $35 billion is a small fraction of the trillions that have already been spent and will continue to be spent to combat the health impacts and economic fallout of coronavirus.
 However, those $35 billion could create $1 trillion worth of projects funded by private investors and create hundreds of thousands of new jobs.

 Moreover, using portions of stimulus funds for green recovery is not without precedent in the United States.
 The US stimulus package passed after the 2008 financial crisis included $90 billion for clean energy.
 This $90 billion spurred some of the largest wind and solar plants built to date in the United States and drove an additional $150 billion in private and other non-federal investment.
 With these benefits demonstrated, now is the time for bolder action: we should dedicate more significant portions of post-COVID recovery stimulus funds to capitalize the national green bank, which can facilitate the building of green infrastructure that is key to positive economic, environmental, and health impacts.